-Main purpose of the NUMP: Contribute to the country's NDC and offer cities a general enabling framework for sustainable urban mobility planning
+The primary purpose of the NUMP is to contribute to the country's NDC and offer cities a general enabling framework for sustainable urban mobility planning.

 Supported activities:

 With support from MobiliseYourCity's implementing partners AFD, GIZ, Cerema, and Codatu, the Tunisian Ministry of Transport began the process of developing a National Urban Mobility Policy (NUMP) after the country submitted its first NDC in 2015 and joined the Partnership in 2016.
 The Tunisian NUMP has a strong focus on climate change mitigation and aims to contribute to the country's NDC target of reducing carbon intensity (tCO2e/GDP) in 2030 by 41% compared to the reference year 2010.